jon32446/deap-regex-solver-genetic-programming/README.md

 list.
 Changing to possessive quantifiers avoided catastrophic backtracking and allows this to evolve for more complex lists and multiple generations.

+This is a bit different to normal regex golf since I want it to fully match (all characters) of the items in the match list while matching zero characters in the avoid list.

 ```
 python regex_solver.py 10000 10 --match arthur marthur --avoid jimmy billy
 Running with population N=10000 and generations G=10